Prerna-risingstar/Next-Gen-learning---NovaLearn/README.md

 # NovaLearn - Student Dashboard 🚀

-Welcome to **NovaLearn**, a next-gen, dark-mode educational dashboard built with modern web technologies.
+Welcome to **NovaLearn**, a next-gen,  educational dashboard built with modern web technologies.
 This project is my submission for the Frontend Intern Challenge.
 It focuses on zero layout shifts, buttery-smooth animations, and server-rendered data!

 ## 📸 Overview
 NovaLearn is built with a sleek "Bento Grid" layout, utilizing deep background tones and subtle, glowing gradients.
 The dashboard is fully responsive, gracefully degrading from a multi-column desktop layout to a stacked, scrollable mobile experience.